 - In Home Energy Display units that communicate with installed smart meter technology continue to mostly be in the development phase and are not ready for market deployment.
 There continues to be a lack of Energy Display selection in the marketplace. - Smart Meters installed by most LDCs do not have the capability to communicate directly to an In Home Display and any mass replacement of newly installed meters with communicating abilities would not be fiscally responsible.
-When proposing technical Initiatives that rely on existing LDC hardware or technology there should be an extensive consultative process. - Introduction of new technology requires incentives for the development of such technology.
+When proposing technical Initiatives that rely on existing LDC hardware or technology there should be an extensive consultative process.

+- Introduction of new technology requires incentives for the development of such technology.
 Appropriate lead times for LDC analysis and assessment, product procurement, and testing and integration into the Smart Meter environment are also required.
 Making seemingly minor changes to provincial technical specifications can create significant issues when all LDCs attempt to implement the solution in their individual environments. - The variable funding associated with installing a load controllable thermostat is not sufficient unless it is combined with an In Home Display (IHD) which might not be possible all the time and when IHD is optional. - Given the different LDC environments, and needs, each LDC is positioning the Initiative slightly differently.
-While a Thermostat has-a high marketability, it also carries a higher maintenance liability due to no-heat and no-AC calls.
-A switch with an independent IHD is seen as a lower liability option but also has a much lower marketability. - This is the main Initiative within the Residential portfolio that was to drive savings for LDC, however the 2012 evaluation indicated savings realized from the IHD were not statistically significant.
-LDCs were advised that the evaluation of the IHDs would continue with 2013 data_and...... - Verified demand savings in 2012 from the load control devices were less than originally anticipated.
+While a thermostat has high marketability, it also carries a higher maintenance liability due to no-heat and no-AC calls.
+A switch with an independent IHD is seen as a lower liability option but also has a much lower marketability. - This is the main Initiative within the Residential portfolio that was to drive savings for the LDC; however the 2012 evaluation indicated savings realized from the IHD were not statistically significant.
+LDCs were advised that the evaluation of the IHDs would continue with 2013 data.
+This year's IHD analysis has yielded an estimate of no statistically significant energy savings. - Verified demand savings in 2012 from the load control devices were less than originally anticipated.
 This prompted an increase to the load cycling strategy in 2013 in order to increase savings closer to the original business case.